romaonthego/TableViewDataManager/README.md

 [![License](https://img.shields.io/cocoapods/l/TableViewManager.svg?style=flat)](http://cocoapods.org/pods/TableViewManager)
 [![Platform](https://img.shields.io/cocoapods/p/TableViewManager.svg?style=flat)](http://cocoapods.org/pods/TableViewManager)

+__Powerful data driven content manager for UITableView written in Swift.__

+`TableViewManager` allows to manage the content of any `UITableView` with ease, both forms and lists. `TableViewManager` is built on top of reusable cells technique and provides APIs for mapping any object class to any custom cell subclass.

+The general idea is to allow developers to use their own `UITableView` and `UITableViewController` instances (and even subclasses), providing a layer that synchronizes data with the cell appereance.
+It fully implements `UITableViewDelegate` and `UITableViewDataSource` protocols so you don't have to.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.